 The Nazca Lines are ancient, giant, geoglyphs that had been etched into the desert in Southern Peru some 2,000 years ago.
 To this day, scientists still can’t agree on how and why they were created, although many suggest practises and rituals based on astrology.
 Some of the lines start to take shapes such as swirls, zigzags triangles and rectangles, while others become obvious animal representations such as monkeys, spiders, a hummingbird and there is even one that looks like a dinosaur.
 This is a truly phenomenal site especially when you try to comprehend how people managed to do this 2,000 years ago.

-The only way to see the lines and their shapes are from above.
+The best way to see the lines and their true shapes are from above.
 You could be standing right in the middle of one formation at ground level and not even realise.
 This leaves just a few options.
 For the most budget option, you can take a ride through the desert and climb one of the many hills in this area to get a view of the figures.
 What’s more, you can get a lovely hike in and just enjoy being in one of the driest deserts on the planet.

 The other option is to take a scenic flight over the lines.
 There are a number of tours and airlines you can book with and they all offer a similar service and price.
 With prices at around $100 per person, this experience costs more than your average tour and you might be considering if it’s worth it.
-I’ll go into that a little later.

 With prices and flight routes being similar the thing you need to consider when booking is safety and going with a reputable company should be paramount.
 Do your research and make sure to choose an upstanding company rather than try to save on $5.
 For this reason, I flew with Alas Peruanas.
 All planes are Cesnas and have space for 2-4 passengers.
 They are also the most reputable company that do this flight.